prashantbaher/tcc-blog/_drafts/create-circle-by-radius.md

 ---
 categories: Solidworks-macros
-title:  Solidworks Macros - Create 3-Point Center Rectangle From VBA Macro
+title:  Solidworks Macros - Create Circle From VBA Macro
 ---

-In this post, I tell you about *how to create 3-Point Center Rectangle through Solidworks VBA Macros* in a sketch.
+In this post, I tell you about *how to create Circle through Solidworks VBA Macros* in a sketch.

-The process is almost identical with previous [Solidworks Macros - Create 3-Point Corner Rectangle From VBA Macro](/solidworks-macros/create-3point-corner-rectangle) post.
+The process is almost identical with previous [Solidworks Sketch Macros - Create Line](/solidworks-macros/sketch-create-line) post.

-In this post, I tell you about `Create3PointCenterRectangle` method from **Solidworks** `SketchManager` object.
+In this post, I tell you about `CreateCircle` method from **Solidworks** `SketchManager` object.

 This method is ***most updated*** method, I found in *Solidworks API Help*.

-So ***use this method*** if you want to create a *3 Point Center Rectangle*.
+So ***use this method*** if you want to create a new **Circle**.

-Below is the `code` sample for creating a *3 Point Center Rectangle*.
+Below is the `code` sample for creating *a Circle*.

 ```vb
 Option Explicit